-Artist - Vinci (Firenze) 15/04/1452 - Amboise 02/05/1519
+Artist and scientist - Vinci (Firenze) 15/04/1452 - Amboise 02/05/1519

 On April 15th, 1452, a man destined to change the world was born in a small village called Vinci, near Florence: Leonardo Da Vinci.

-His artistic production in Milan was extensive and varied during his lengthy sojourn.
-Here he painted two of his most enigmatic works ‘The Last Supper’ mural in the refectory of Santa Maria delle Grazie, and the ‘Lady with an Ermine’ painting.
-He also created the two important works that are still preserved in the city: the Codex Atlanticus and the Codex Trivulzianus.
-Also of great importance are the town planning studies carried out during the plague period in Milan (1484-1485).
+His artistic production in Milan was extensive and varied during his lengthy stay.
+In the city he painted two of his most enigmatic works: The Last Supper in the refectory of Santa Maria delle Grazie, and the Lady with an Ermine, now in Cracow.
+He also created two fundamental works that are still housed in the city: the Codex Atlanticus and the Codex Trivulzianus.
+Also of great importance are the town planning studies carried out during the plague in Milan (1484-1485).

 2019 marked the 500th anniversary of Leonardo’s death.
 This was celebrated with a wealth of events, exhibitions and tributes.
 Leonardo died in France on May 2nd, 1519.
 At the time of his death, he had entrusted all his collection of notes and drawings to his friend and pupil, Francesco Melzi, and it is thanks to him that we can still study and admire the Master’s writings and projects, that would otherwise have been lost..

 The inauguration of Leonardo's Horse monument took place at the S. Siro Hippodrome on 10th September 1999.
 The sculpture, over 7 metres high, was carried out by Japanese sculptor Nina Amaku and was cast in a foundry near New York.
 It is based on the remaining sketches of the large horse commissioned by Francesco Sforza, originally conceived and modelled in clay by Leonardo in Milan, but never cast in bronze as it was intended.